Home of the Three Sacred Treasures and the Three Great Samurai

 Hamamatsu Castle

-Tokugawa Ieyasu's base to fight against his arch-enemy, Takeda Shingen, to achieve a peaceful era with allied Oda Nobunaga.
+Tokugawa Ieyasu's base to fight against his arch-enemy, Takeda Shingen, to achieve a peaceful era with the allied Oda Nobunaga.

 Inuyama Castle